oconpa/facial_rekog_tute/README.md

 ![Deploy](img/stage.png)

 7. You will see a **Invoke URL** copy this, you will need it in the front end app.
-This is the http endpoint, effectly the entry point to our lambda function from the world.
+This is the http endpoint, effectively the entry point to our lambda function from the world.

 ## Connecting the React Frontend to the Upload Route Backend